CMS Support - KBlocks

 [kblock type="toggle" name="site-notices"]

-[kblock type="survey" name="customer-survey"]
+[kblock type="site" name="customer-survey"]

 Field

 Some websites provide content in multiple sections of each page.
-As a rule of thumb, it's not a good idea to include layout elements withing the content in case the website template is to change in the future.
+As a rule of thumb, it's not a good idea to include layout elements within the content in case the website template is to change in the future.
 With a Field KBlock you can add the field to the template and a new content field shows on every page.

 Note: The Field KBlock content is not edited in the module, but on each web page.